-Neil Ketchley is Associate Professor in Politics in the Department of Politics and International Relations and Fellow of St Antony's College.
+Neil Ketchley is Associate Professor in Politics in the Department of Politics and International Relations, the Oxford School of Global and Area Studies, and Fellow of St Antony's College.
 He is a political scientist of the Arabic-speaking Middle East and North Africa working at the intersections of political sociology and comparative politics.
-Neil's most recent book, Egypt in a Time of Revolution (Cambridge University Press, 2017), won the Charles Tilly Distinguished Contribution to Scholarship Award.
+Neil's book, Egypt in a Time of Revolution (Cambridge University Press, 2017), won the Charles Tilly Distinguished Contribution to Scholarship Award.
 His work has appeared in journals such as the American Political Science Review, the Journal of Politics, Political Research Quarterly, and Mobilization.

-Ketchley, Neil, Steven Brooke, and Brynjar Lia (Forthcoming) "Who Supported the Early Muslim Brotherhood?"
-Politics and Religion, In press
+Ketchley, Neil, Steven Brooke, and Brynjar Lia (2021) "Who Supported the Early Muslim Brotherhood?"
+Politics and Religion, Online First

 Ketchley, Neil and Thoraya El-Rayyes (2021) "Unpopular Protest: Mass Mobilization and Attitudes to Democracy in Post-Mubarak Egypt," Journal of Politics, Vol.83, No.1, pp.291-305